 With the vehicle on a solid, level surface chock the front wheels.
-Remove the positive battery cable.
+Remove the negative battery cable.
 Raise the vehicle by the axle and remove the rear wheels.
-After the removal of the wheels lower the vehicle so the axle rests on jack stands rated for your vehicles weight.
-Remove the jounce bumper located under the frame rail see Figure "C".
+After the removal of the wheels lower the vehicle so the axle rests on jack stands rated for vehicles weight.
+Remove the negative battery cable.